todogroup/ospo-career-path/module4/README.md

 #### Costs

 *   Changes have to be merged very often, probably at least once a day, putting a possible strain on developers.
-*   The repository must be monitored by a continuous integration server** **which runs scripted automation tests every time contributions are made.
+*   The repository must be monitored by **a continuous integration server**, which runs scripted automation tests every time contributions are made.
 Staff has to be allocated to do this.
 *   Scripts and other tools have to be run to perform automated tests and report their results and take appropriate actions.
 It can be a lot of work to prepare this infrastructure.

 #### Benefits